larse514/amazonian/README.md

 Amazonian leverages the AWS SDKs in order to build the necessary infrastructure to support your containers.
 This requires the environment with which amazonian is executed to be setup with appropriate IAM credentials and AWS configuration.
 AWS provides documentation here:
 [AWS docs](https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html) <br />

-Amazonian itself requires the following minimum permissions to execute:
+Amazonian itself requires the following minimum permissions to execute (note this can be refined further for [least priviledge](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege):

 ```json
 {